nickbrandt/GitLab/doc/user/project/clusters/agent/configuration_repository.md

+---
+stage: Configure
+group: Configure
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+---

 # Configuration repository

 GitLab Kubernetes integration supports hosting configuration for multiple GitLab Kubernetes Agents in a single repository.
 These agents may be running in the same or in multiple clusters, with potentially more than one agent per cluster.